Schaefer's theorem for graphs: Higher arity polymorphisms

 \begin{definition} Let $\Delta$ be a structure.
 The \emph{type} $\tp(a)$ of an $n$-tuple $a$ of elements in $\Delta$ is the set of first-order formulas with free variables $x_1,\dots,x_n$ that hold for $a$ in $\Delta$.
 For structures $\Delta_1,\ldots,\Delta_k$ and tuples $a^1,\ldots,a^n\in\Delta_1\times\cdots\times\Delta_k$, the type of $(a^1,\ldots,a^n)$ in $\Delta_1\times\cdots\times\Delta_k$, denoted by $\tp(a^1,\ldots,a^n)$, is the $k$-tuple containing the types of $(a^1_i,\ldots,a^n_i)$ in $\Delta_i$ for each $1\leq i\leq k$. \end{definition}

-We bring to the reader's attention the well-known fact that in homogeneous structures in a finite language, in particular in the random graph, two $n$-tuples have the same type if and only if their orbits coincide.
+We bring to the reader's attention the well-known fact that in homogeneous structures, in particular in the random graph, two $n$-tuples have the same type if and only if their orbits coincide.